edgarcgarzon/CarND-Advanced-Lane-Lines-P4/README.md

 5. The pipeline plus could be improve introducing more sanity checks and implementing better filters for the curvature and the polynomial coefficents.

-6. The pipeline plus could be improve with an algorithm that detects the straight lines base on offical data (e.g. [link](http://onlinemanuals.txdot.gov/txdotmanuals/rdw/horizontal_alignment.htm#BGBHGEGC))
+6. The pipeline plus could be improve with an algorithm that detects the straight lines base on offical data.